243135-tech/BCI_development/README.md

 Overview
 This repository contains code and documentation for a motor imagery-based brain-computer interface (MI-BCI) using EEG signals.
 The project implements two different classification pipelines for motor imagery tasks:

-Gaussian Classifier using Fisher Score for feature selection.
+Gaussian Classifier using Fisher Score for CSP feature selection.
 Random Forest Classifier using Common Spatial Patterns (CSP) for feature selection.
 The dataset used is sourced from the BNCI Horizon 2020 repository, containing EEG recordings from motor imagery tasks.